Private Jet Fractional Ownership and Leases - A Complete Guide

 What can you negotiate?

-You may also want your flights as possible to operate under Part 135 instead of 91k as an additional shield against litigation in case of an accident or injury.
+You may also want your flights to operate under Part 135 instead of 91k as an additional shield against litigation in case of an accident or injury.

-Also, keep in mind, the larger the share you buy, the more clout you will have, and if you are buying multiple shares, that will give you added leverage.
+Also, keep in mind that the larger the share you buy, the more clout you will have, and if you buy multiple shares, you will have added leverage.

 What you should know about residual values?